roguelike01/Hoe/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Pros and Cons of e-learning, how gaming can impact the creative writing process, and the scope and depth of AI generated narrative driven story telling.
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in bitches
     institution: Stanford University
     year: 2012
   - course: MEng in Artificial Intelligence